MakisEu/AlgorithmsFromScratch/README.md

 # AlgorithmsFromScratch

-Just a repo to store algorithms I built from scratch for educational pursopes
+Just a repo to store algorithms I built from scratch for educational reasons.

+Algorithms:

+-Linear Regression